The Skirrid Inn, Abergavenny.

-How do you fancy taking part in a vigil where the hangman’s noose drapes in the stairwell?
+Are you brave enough to take part in a lone vigil inside the old prison cell?
 Or perhaps you’d prefer to spend some time in the bar area, where glasses have been known to smash for no apparent reason?

 The Skirrid inn certainly boasts an eerie atmosphere once the doors are closed to the public and you find yourself alone in this impressive 12th century inn.